Ahmad Bradshaw: 2010

 Bradshaw was promoted to first-string running back ahead of Brandon Jacobs in 2010, due to Jacobs's disappointing 2009 season.
+In Week 4, he had 23 carries for 129 yards and one touchdown in a 17–3 win over the Bears.
+In Week 6, he had 19 carries for 133 yards in a 28–20 win over the Detroit Lions.
+In Week 7, he had 24 carries for 126 yards in a 41–35 win over the Cowboys.
 After a two turnover game against the Eagles in Week 9, Bradshaw was demoted to make room for Brandon Jacobs's return.
-Bradshaw led the league in turnovers (for running backs) for most of the 2010 season.

 Despite these obstacles, Bradshaw finished the season with career highs in rushing yards (1,235) and rushing touchdowns (8).

 2011

 In 2011, Bradshaw signed a four-year deal worth $18 million and $9 million guaranteed with a $5 million bonus.
-In Week 6 against the Buffalo Bills, Bradshaw recorded three touchdowns in a 27−24 Giants win.
+In Week 3, against the Eagles, he had 139 scrimmage yards and a receiving touchdown in the 29–16 win.
+In Week 6 against the Buffalo Bills, Bradshaw recorded three touchdowns with 104 rushing yards in a 27−24 Giants win.
 He was benched for the first half of a game against the Dallas Cowboys in Week 14 due to an alleged curfew violation.
 Bradshaw rushed for nine touchdowns during the season, a career-high mark.

 Bradshaw scored the go-ahead and eventual game-winning touchdown with a 6-yard run with 57 seconds remaining in Super Bowl XLVI against the New England Patriots.
 The touchdown was unusual in that the Patriots permitted Bradshaw to score unopposed, to prevent the Giants from running out most of the remaining time before winning the game with a field goal.
 Bradshaw, aware of the Patriots' strategy, attempted to stop himself from crossing the goal line but fell backward into the end zone.
 The Patriots failed to score, however, and the Giants thus won 21−17.